 The five-year relative survival ratio gives an ‘average’ indicator of survival (up to 5 years) after a breast cancer diagnosis in a group of people, but does not reflect an individual person’s prognosis.
 It also does not distinguish between women living with breast cancer (or another disease) and those who are healthy.

-Women who are diagnosed between the ages of 40 and 69 have the highest 5-year survival rates.
+Women who are diagnosed between the ages of 40 and 69 have the highest 5-year survival rates (89-90%) and lowest rates are among women 80-99 (78%).
 There is little provincial variation for breast cancer survival.

 More women, of all ages, are living longer after a breast cancer diagnosis due to advances in the earlier detection, diagnosis and treatment of breast cancer.
 The five-year relative survival ratio does not, however, show survival more than 5 years after diagnosis.

 Mortality refers to the number of people that are likely to die from breast cancer in a population over a period of time.
 Mortality rates can help us understand the impact that breast cancer has on society based on the number of lives lost to the disease.
 They also provide insight into the effectiveness of treatments.
 High incidence rates and low mortality rates suggest that while a significant number of people are being diagnosed with a disease, many are surviving due to effective treatments.

 In 2016, an estimated 4,900 women will die of breast cancer in Canada.
 This is the same number of estimated deaths as in 2014.
 Breast cancer remains the second leading cause of cancer death in Canadian women, accounting for 13 percent of all cancer-related deaths.
 The proportion of women dying from breast cancer has been dropping incrementally over time.
 The leading cause of cancer deaths in Canadian women continues to be lung cancer.

 |Women who will die of breast cancer, annually

 |Women who will die of breast cancer, weekly (average)

 |Women who will die of breast cancer, daily (average)